Inspiration

 The Swan at Chapel Down

-Stay at Boxwood, at the end of an unpaved road, surrounded by oaks, chestnuts and pines.
+Stay at: Boxwood, at the end of an unpaved road, surrounded by oaks, chestnuts and pines.
 A simple, architect-designed home that’s airy by day and cosy by night.

 Fordwich Arms

-Stay at 14 Love Lane, a beautiful, fresh townhouse with spoiling touches just outside the city walls of Canterbury.
+Stay at: 14 Love Lane, a beautiful, fresh townhouse with spoiling touches just outside the city walls of Canterbury.
 Whitstable close by, eateries a walk away.

-View 14 Love Lane >
+Book a stay at 14 Love Lane >

 Tallow Restaurant

-Stay at The Cottage in the Garden, an enchanting hideaway with sensational views in a flowery English semi-wild country garden, near Sissinghurst and Great Dixter.
+Stay at: The Cottage in the Garden, an enchanting hideaway with sensational views in a flowery English semi-wild country garden, near Sissinghurst and Great Dixter.

-View The Cottage in the Garden >
+Book a stay at The Cottage in the Garden >

 Photography by Saltwick Media